divers-it/rs-traitspace/README.md

 -   If things are bright/whitish and dull, delete dull

+-   why is NA in the mfd faxes plots? (correlations)

 Using mfd to compare trait spaces

 -   Are dimorphic species functionally less diverse than monomorphic